Macroeconomic Forecasting with Large Language Models: Results

 \autoref{fig:boxplot_econometric_and_best_llm} provides a summary of the forecasting performance of the two best \tslm{}s contrasted with the performance of the econometric models under consideration.
 As before, the box-plots represent the interquartile range of the distribution of RMSFEs (relative to the AR(1) benchmark) and the whiskers represent the maximum and minimum data points that are not flagged as outliers.

-Focusing first on the econometric models, it is remarkable that both the BVAR with natural conjugate prior and the factor model are consistently showing a good performance relative to the AR model.
+Focusing first on the econometric models, both the BVAR and the factor model are consistently showing a good performance relative to the AR model.
 This is a well known result, which has been obtained by several different studies using this dataset.
-Surprisingly to us, the BVAR with asymmetric priors performs slightly worse than the symmetric counterpart, a result that is at odds with previous findings.

-As already shown in \autoref{fig:boxplot_llm_only}, Moirai Large and TimesFM also perform consistently better than the AR benchmark, but the distribution of RMSFEs is similar to that obtained with the econometric models.
-If anything, while all the models at almost all horizons have a median that is below the threshold of 1, there is a tendency for the distribution of the RMSFEs from \tslm{}s to have a more pronounced right tail, signaling an increased likelihood of observing large forecast errors.
-Instead, the econometric methods produce RMSFE distributions that are more skewed to the left, signaling a consistent better performance compared to the AR.
+As already shown in \autoref{fig:boxplot_llm_only}, \moirai-\largemodel and \timesfm also perform consistently better than the AR benchmark, and \autoref{fig:boxplot_econometric_and_best_llm} now shows that the RMSFE distribution is similar to those obtained with the econometric models.
+Interestingly, while all models at almost all horizons have a median that is below the threshold of one, there is a tendency for the distribution of the RMSFEs from \tslm{}s to have a more pronounced right tail, signaling an increased likelihood of observing large forecast errors.
+Instead, econometric methods produce RMSFE distributions that are more left-skewed, signaling a consistent better performance compared to the AR(1).

+Turning to the two non-linear econometric models, the evidence is mixed.
+The performance of BART is consistently worse than that of the benchmark.
+The simple NNAR model produces better forecast than BART, and is overall slightly better than the AR(1) benchmark.
+At 1-step ahead, the performance of NNAR is similar to that of the TSLMs.
+However, at longer horizons this model is outperformed by both TSLMs and the linear econometric models.
+This suggests that while non-linearities do play an important role, TSLMs seem to have an edge at capturing them, over the simpler non-linear models we considered.

 As before, additional descriptive statistics including the maximum and minimum relative RMSFEs (including outliers) are reported in \autoref{tab:RMSFE_stats_ecnmtr}.
-From this table it is clear that the econometric models do not present any extreme cases in which forecast errors are a multiple of those obtained by the AR benchmark, which it is instead the case for the \tslm{}s results shown in \autoref{tab:RMSFE_stats_LLMs}.
-Also, it is evident that the RMFSEs coming out of the econometric models are less dispersed.
-Overall the picture that emerges is one in which BVARs and factor models seem to offer a more stable and reliable performance, when compared to zero-shot \tslm{}s.
+The linear econometric models (BVARs and factor models) do not present any extreme cases in which forecast errors are a multiple of those obtained by the AR benchmark, which it is instead the case for the \tslm{}s results shown in \autoref{tab:RMSFE_stats_LLMs}, and - to a lesser extent - for the nonlinear models in the last two rows of \autoref{tab:RMSFE_stats_ecnmtr}.
+Moreover, it is evident that the RMFSEs coming out of the econometric models are less dispersed.
+To sum up, the picture is one in which BVARs and factor models seem to offer a more stable and reliable performance, when compared to zero-shot \tslm{}s and other simpler nonlinear models.